hankster/Neckerworld/setup/README.md

 A new JSON file "nw.json" is created as a result.

 ### nwtest.py
-A five-player game space used to test functions of the game
+A five-player game space used to test functions of the game.

 ### nwtest.json
 The json file created by running nwtest.py